-Kentucky offers a wealth of primary metal-related facilities, primarily aluminum and steel.
+Kentucky offers a wealth of primary metal-related facilities, including aluminum, copper and steel.
 Those facilities provide materials and fabrication services for hundreds of products around the globe.
 Listed below is additional information about the aluminum and steel presence in Kentucky.

-There are more than 185 aluminum-related facilities in the commonwealth
+There are more than 180 aluminum and copper-related facilities in the commonwealth

-The aluminum industry employs over 20,000 Kentuckians full time
+The aluminum and copper industries employ over 21,000 Kentuckians full time

-Since 2014, Aluminum companies have announced 147 new or expansion projects totaling $3.3 billion in investment and the announcement of over 4,100 jobs
+Since 2017, aluminum companies have announced nearly 90 new or expansion projects totaling $2.7 billion in investment and the announcement of roughly 3,000 jobs

 Tighter fuel efficiency requirements are causing auto manufactures to expand their use of lightweight aluminum.
 That’s good news for Kentucky.
 According to the U.S. Geological Survey, the state has the greatest capacity to produce aluminum in the nation.

-Steel and iron have long been staples of manufacturing and both will continue to be.
+Steel has long been a staple of manufacturing and will continue to be well into the future.
 Kentucky steel companies are working to make products that are lighter and stronger, while the state’s iron companies continue to engage new technologies to create a better product for manufacturers in Kentucky and beyond.